Living in France, Working in Geneva: The Complete Guide

 Swiss social contributions (LAMal, retirement, unemployment)

 You contribute to the Swiss system even though you live in France.
-Swiss health insurance (LAMal) is mandatory, costs ~300 CHF/month, and typically offers better coverage than French CMU.
+Swiss health insurance (LAMal) is not compulsory: as a cross-border worker you have a right of option, within 3 months, between LAMal and the French system (LAMal applies by default if you make no choice).
+LAMal costs about 250 to 450 CHF/month depending on age and the deductible you choose, and typically offers better coverage than French CMU.
 You also contribute to Swiss retirement (AVS), unemployment, and disability insurance.
 Total: ~12% in social contributions withheld at source.

 French health coverage (CMU)